dsoprea/CTesseract/README.txt

 ------------

 Tesseract:
-    Library: libtesseract.so
-    Includes: tesseract
+    Also needs language data.

-    * For Ubuntu, install the "libtesseract-dev" package.
+    * For Ubuntu, install the "libtesseract-dev" and "libtesseract3", packages.
+    * As an example of installing English language data under Ubuntu, you'll require the "tesseract-ocr-eng" packages.

 Leptonica:

-    Library: liblept.so
-    Includes: leptonica

     * For Ubuntu, install the "libleptonica-dev" package.